Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023

 Find out below the challenges you may face throughout your journey as a remote manager:

-1. Communication: This is a key project management skill when leading remote teams, especially when they’re spread worldwide.
+1. Communication: This is a key project management skill within teams that work remotely, especially when they’re spread worldwide, and a communication tool such as Microsoft Teams might not be enough.
 If you’re missing that element, managing your team will be a much harder job than you think;

-1. Hiring: Having a variety to hire an expert is a great thing but it can be overwhelming to make the right choice amongst the list of qualified potential employees;
+2. Hiring: Having the opportunity to hire an expert suitable for remote work too, is a great thing but it can be overwhelming to make the right choice amongst the list of qualified potential employees;

-1. Time boundaries: The whole team might be working in different time zones within itself, which complicates the ability to speak about specific tasks at any random time.
-It could be straightforward to fail and to not respect everyone’s time and start talking about a task that they haven’t even begun to act on;
+3. Time boundaries: The whole team might be working in different time zones, which complicates the ability to speak about specific tasks at any random time.
+It could be straightforward to fail and not respect everyone’s time and start talking about a task that they haven’t even begun to act on;

 1. Tasks and roles might be confusing: Compiling poor communication with a lack of bonding, your team might feel confused by assigned functions and tasks.
 Like everyone, your team has expectations, and they would think that they weren’t being considered carefully;

 2. Scheduling: It’s difficult enough to keep up with everyday tasks, so you can imagine when you have to share your schedule with the team.
-It can be a nightmare only to try and figure out when’s the best time to set up a kick-off meeting;
+It can be a nightmare only to try and figure out when’s the best time to set up a kick-off meeting, not to mention using project management software.

 Read more: Learn how to handle scheduling conflicts.

-1. Employee performance: As a manager, a performance report is a must to perceive the progress of each team member, along with the project.
-While in remote managing mode, it’s hard sometimes to get the authentic feel of everyone;
+1. Employee performance: As a manager, is a must to perceive the progress of each team member, along with the project.
+Overseeing your team in their remote work endeavors can be hard sometimes, as you can’t get the authentic feel of everyone;

 Find how to boost your team’s productivity with these tips.

-1. Using the wrong work tools: Managing, monitoring, and communicating can be almost impossible if you fail to have the appropriate work tools to help you;
+1. Using the wrong work tools: Managing, monitoring, and communicating can be almost impossible if you fail to have the appropriate work tools to help you.
+So, make sure you choose the best working from home apps;

-1. Managing different personalities: When managing a remote team, you find yourself surrounded by different and unique personalities.
-Especially from afar, it’s difficult to maintain everything cordial and in harmony, because sometimes there are big personalities to tame;
+3. Managing different personalities: When managing a remote team, you find yourself surrounded by different and unique personalities.
+Especially from afar, it’s difficult to maintain everything cordial and in harmony, as some people might be more concealing, while other team members might need more coaching from you.

-1. Cultural elements: When hiring experts worldwide, they enrich your team with a new culture and knowledge.
-However, when working remotely, it can be pretty frustrating when you’re trying to keep up with different boundaries, ethics, and so on;
+4. Cultural elements: When hiring people worldwide, they enrich your team with a new culture and knowledge.
+However, when working remotely, it can be pretty frustrating when you’re trying to keep up with different boundaries, ethics, and so on; Some video calls to share stuff about their cultures might do wonders for remote teams.

 Conclusion